jgeller112/clustering_project/README.md

 ------------

 In this task, individuals heard spoken speech tokens and freely classified them into groups.
-Using hierarchical clustering we aimed to see what clusters or groups appear as a result of the free classification task.
+We used hierarchical clustering to examine what natural clusters or groups as the result of free classifcation.

-45 speech samples were selected from The Speech Accent Archive.
-The talkers included three American English regional dialects, three international English dialects, and nine nonnative accents.
-The nonnative accents were split into three accents from East Asia, three accents from South Asia, and three accents from Southeast Asia.
-The American English dialects included the New England dialect, the Southern dialect, and the Midland dialect.
-The international English dialects included British English, Australian English, and Africaans.
-The native languages of the nonnative-accented talkers were Mandarin, Korean, and Japanese from East Asia, Bengali, Gujarati, and Urdu from South Asia, and Indonesian, Tagalog, and Thai from Southeast Asia.

 ``` r
 # For reproducibility